XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ### Sign-and-Submit Mode ###

-This mode is intended for testing.
-It signs a transaction and immediately submits it.
+This mode signs a transaction and immediately submits it.
+This mode is intended to be used for testing.
 You cannot use this mode for [multi-signed transactions](reference-transaction-format.html#multi-signing).

 You can provide the secret key used to sign the transaction in the following ways: